Score-based generative emulation of impact-relevant Earth system model outputs: Data and Methods

 Score-based diffusion models rely on gradually transforming samples from a simple Gaussian distribution into samples from a complex distribution of interest, in our case $p_{ESM}$.
 Learning this transformation involves two steps: first, $p_{ESM}$ is gradually mollified until it becomes indistinguishable from a Gaussian distribution; second, a neural network is trained to reverse this process.
 In practice, we carry out the first step by adding Gaussian noise to climate model outputs $\tilde x_t = x_t + \varepsilon$, where $\varepsilon\sim \cN(0, \sigma^2)$ with variance $\sigma^2$.
 This can be viewed as sampling from a \enquote{smoothed} version of the climate model output distribution defined by

 where $*$ denotes convolution.
-By repeating the convolution with increasing variance levels, the distribution progressively becomes smoother, ultimately becoming indistinguishable from a Gaussian distribution at a sufficiently large $\sigma_{\max}$.
+By repeating the convolution with increasing variance levels, the distribution becomes progressively smoother, and ultimately is indistinguishable from a Gaussian distribution for a sufficiently large $\sigma^2$.
 Then, we train a neural network $f_\theta$ to reverse this transformation.
 We use least-squares regression, predicting the original climate model output from its transformed Gaussian versions at different variance levels $\sigma$, by minimizing the loss

 Such direct regression will generally fail to recover the original climate model output, especially when the injected Gaussian noise is large.
 However, the key to the success of score-based generative modeling is that the neural network $f_\theta$ does not attempt to reverse the transformation outright.
 Rather, it identifies a vector that nudges transformed samples toward regions of higher density in the climate model output distribution.
 This vector is known as the \emph{score function} of the smoothed climate model output distribution, and is defined as the gradient of its log-density $\nabla \log p^\sigma_{ESM}$.
 Tweedie's formula~\citep{efron2011tweedie} provides a useful explanation: regressing away Gaussian noise is mathematically equivalent to moving the transformed sample in the direction of the score,